lutzer/OlimexLEDMatrix/README.md

 Arduino Library for interfacing a single Olimex (RGB and non-RGB) 8x8 Matrix

 ## Installation
-Download the zip file and unpack it into its on Folder (OlimexLedMatrix) within your Arduino Sketchbooks library folder.
-(OS X: ~/Documents/Arduino/libraries/)
+Download the zip file and unpack it into its own Folder within your Arduino Sketchbooks library folder.
+OS X: ~/Documents/Arduino/libraries/OlimexLedMatrix

 ## Getting started
 Check matrixExample for information on how to use the library